stonemjs/docs/src/docs/essentials/incoming-event.md

 The `IncomingEvent` class is the most minimal and generic expression of an incoming event in Stone.js.
 It is not abstract.
 It is fully usable and forms the foundation upon which more specific incoming events are built (like `IncomingBrowserEvent` or `IncomingHttpEvent`).
 All `IncomingEvent` instances extend the base `Event` class, which provides standard metadata and utility features.

-The `IncomingEvent` encapsulates the **intention** of the system — a normalized, structured version of the external cause.
+The `IncomingEvent` encapsulates the **intention** of the system, a normalized, structured version of the external cause.
 It holds just enough data to represent this intent internally, in a consistent and platform-agnostic way.

 ```ts
 import { IncomingEvent } from '@stone-js/core'